MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-softwarekey-to-hsmkey.md

     - The **/opem**: specifies the output file name for the PEM file, which contains the extracted key.
 The full parameter name is **OutPemFile**.
 If you do not specify this parameter, the output file defaults to the original file name with the suffix **_key**, and it is stored in the current folder.

-    - If you don't specify the password when you run this command (by using the **TpdPassword** full parameter name or **pwd** short parameter name), you will be prompted to specify it.
+    - If you don't specify the password when you run this command (by using the **TpdPassword** full parameter name or **pwd** short parameter name), you are prompted to specify it.

 3. On the same disconnected workstation, attach and configure your Thales HSM, according to your Thales documentation.
-You can now import your key into your attached Thales HSM by using the following command where you will need to substitute your own file name for ContosoTPD.pem:
+You can now import your key into your attached Thales HSM by using the following command where you need to substitute your own file name for ContosoTPD.pem:

     	generatekey --import simple pemreadfile=e:\ContosoTPD.pem plainname=ContosoBYOK protect=module ident=contosobyok type=RSA

     > [!NOTE]
     >If you have more than one file, choose the file that corresponds to the HSM key you want to use in Azure RMS to protect content after the migration.

-    This will generate an output display similar to the following:
+    This generates an output display similar to the following:

     **key generation parameters:**